Using A Sitemap

 On a static site, creating a sitemap is simply a case of manually creating an XML file using the appropriate standards, and saving it as an XML file.
-On a dynamic site, where content changes regularly, this is not really an option - you would have to manually update the sitemap file every time you added some new content!
+On a dynamic site, where content changes regularly, this is not really an option - you would have to manually update the sitemap file every time you added some new content.

-So, for example, if you tell search engine bots to visit your page on a daily basis, but when it visits the page nothing has changed for a week, it may adjust the frequency of revisits accordingly and not return as often as you told it to.
+For example, if you tell search engine bots to visit your page on a daily basis, but when it visits the page nothing has changed for a week, it may adjust the frequency of revisits accordingly and not return as often as you told it to.
 You can request, via the various webmasters portals, for the revisit rate to be amended if required.

-At the very least, a sitemap should link to the main sections and pages within your site, but the more detailed you can make it, the better.
+At the least, a sitemap should link to the main sections and pages within your site, but the more detailed you can make it, the better.

 XML Sitemaps are an easy way for webmasters to inform search engines about new and existing pages on their sites that are available for crawling.
 In its simplest form, a Sitemap is an XML file that lists URLs for a site along with additional metadata about each URL (when it was last updated, how often it usually changes, and how important it is, relative to other URLs in the site) so that search engines can more intelligently crawl the site.

 Using the Sitemap protocol does not guarantee that web pages are included in search engines, but provides hints for web crawlers to do a better job of crawling your site.